 You may need to abstain from anti-inflammatory medication before your surgery, but you can lessen the swelling when you are cleared to take them during the healing process.
 The pain levels also go down when the swelling is handled proactively.
 The best over-the-counter medication depends on your NJ surgeon’s recommendations, with NSAIDs commonly used for this purpose.
 If you’re prescribed other painkillers after your surgery, check with your doctor to confirm that they won’t interfere.

 Eat Healthy Food

 After major surgery on your nose, your body needs the time to recuperate.
-A healthy diet is an important part of giving it the fuel it needs to heal quickly.
+To avoid post rhinoplasty swelling, a healthy diet is an important part of giving your body the fuel it needs to heal quickly.
 Make sure that you drink enough water to stay hydrated, as this also helps to reduce the visibility of any scar tissue.

 Several types of food have anti-inflammatory properties that can help your nose swelling go down.
 Green leafy vegetables are an excellent choice during your recovery period, as are fatty fish and fruits.
 Nuts are another high protein option to mix in.

 Try to limit the amount of processed food that you eat.
 Some ingredients can cause more inflammation, such as fried food.
 Anything containing sugar is also a problem.
 It may be difficult to eliminate sugar entirely from your diet, as it’s included in many dishes.